You’ve been diagnosed with an autoimmune disease, now what?

 2. These medications have substantial side effects; and

-3. These medications may trigger developing additional autoimmune conditions.
+3. These medications may trigger additional autoimmune conditions.

 The nutritionist treatment pan